pattonsgirl/CEG2350/Labs/Lab03/README.md

 Any resource that you use that contributes to your understanding of exercises in this lab should be cited in the `Citations` section of your lab answers.
 To add citations, provide the site and a summary of what it assisted you with.
 If generative AI was used, include which generative AI system was used and what prompt(s) you fed it.

+**Generative AI may not write your script for you, only assist with component and how-to type questions.**

 If you make mistakes with commands in the lab, note them!
 Writing down what went wrong and what the correction was will significantly help your learning journey.
 If you cannot find a correction, it will help the TAs or myself understand what point you reached and determine some potential solutions.

 ## Part 1 - git Guide